 How: Teachers will receive a 5-Question Booklet and 2-page Answer Booklet via email.
-This should be printed / photocopied for students to work on.
-The paper itself takes 2 hours and 30 minutes extra for students to type their answers into our online submission page.
+This should be printed / photocopied for students to work on individually.
+The paper itself takes 2 hours and there is 30 minutes extra for students to type their answers into our online submission page (takes max 10 minutes really).

-Submitting Answers: Teachers will receive a link for students to submit their answers to us (along with the PDF papers for print the day before).
+Submitting Answers: Teachers will receive a link for students to submit their answers to us on the morning they are taking the paper e.g. Monday, Tuesday.
+The PDF papers will be emailed to you for print the day before.

-Need anything else?: Students will need rough-work paper.
+Need anything else?: Students will need rough-work paper and a pen.
+Coloured pens are useful.

-Best Method?: We would encourage students to work everything out on paper and fill in their printed answer booklet.
+Best Method?: We would encourage students to work everything out on paper and fill in their printed answer booklet for 2 hours.
 They have an extra 30 minutes to submit answers online then.

 Invigilation: Teachers should invigilate their students taking the paper.
 The test can be completed in any 2 hour 30 minute slot during the day.

-The Link The link you are given will only work for you that day.
-If you need to the exam Tuesday, for example, we will send a Tuesday link.
+The Link: The link you are given will only work for you that particular day.
+If you need to do the exam Tuesday, for example, we will send a Tuesday link.
 If students log in for the whole 2 hour 30 min exam (to submit answers as they go for example), this is timed and time up warning will appear.
+Most will just log on once they have their answers to fill in.

 What is it?